Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 *"Ava!
 You okay?"*

-"I… not really.
+"I... not really.
 Are you busy?"

 *"I’m home alone, Adam got called in...
 You sound really stressed, are you okay?"*

-"I’m… kinda freaking out over the APA," Ava explained.
-"I keep imagining because I did that shoot with Daar there’ll be a man with a knife waiting in my apartment, or…"
+"I’m... kinda freaking out over the APA," Ava explained.
+"I keep imagining because I did that shoot with Daar there’ll be a man with a knife waiting in my apartment, or..."

 *"...Bring Hannah over here, hang with me and Diego for a bit.
 I’ll ask the Lads to check your place when they stand down."*